 Tools for interactive online learning

-We will present the first category in this article – Part 2 will follow next week!
+In this article, we introduce the first category – Part 2 will follow next week!

 Claudia Grajek

-Claudia is a freelance consultant for social media and previously worked as a success manager at blink.it.
+Claudia is a self-employed consultant for social media and previously worked as a success manager at blink.it.
 She regularly speaks with people who are digitizing and disseminating their knowledge and content.
-In one of her webinars, she exchanged helpful third-party tool suggestions with trainers and coaches – the results form the basis for this article.
+In one of her webinars, she exchanged ideas with trainers and coaches about helpful third-party tools – the results form the basis for this article.

-These 19 tools help you create digital learning content
+These 19 tools will help you create digital learning content

-Based on Claudia's recommendations, we have created an infographic with 19 tools that can be categorized into five categories:
+Based on Claudia's recommendations, we have created an infographic for you with 19 tools that can be categorized into 5 categories:

 PDF